Looting: In armed conflict

-Prohibited under international law
+Prohibition under international law

 Both customary international law and international treaties prohibit pillage in armed conflict.
 The Lieber Code, the Brussels Declaration (1874), and the Oxford Manual have recognized the prohibition against pillage.
 The Hague Conventions of 1899 and 1907 (modified in 1954) obliges military forces not only to avoid the destruction of enemy property but also to provide for its protection.
 Article 8 of the Statute of the International Criminal Court provides that in international warfare, "pillaging a town or place, even when taken by assault", is a war crime.
 In the aftermath of World War II, a number of war criminals were prosecuted for pillage.
 The International Criminal Tribunal for the Former Yugoslavia (1993–2017) brought several prosecutions for pillage.

 The Fourth Geneva Convention of 1949 explicitly prohibits the looting of civilian property during wartime.

 Theoretically, to prevent such looting, unclaimed property is moved to the custody of the Custodian of Enemy Property, to be handled until returned to its owners.

+The International Criminal Court has prosecuted acts of pillage and looting as war crimes, including during conflicts in the Democratic Republic of Congo.